Sujith-Srikar/mern-init-cli/README.md

 - Choose your preferred language (JavaScript or TypeScript).

 - Pick a CSS option (TailwindCSS or Vanilla CSS).

+- Choose whether you want Clerk Authentication or not

 #### Backend Setup: